Personal life basics

-This website (geohub.com) is a convenient place for me to post notes for later reference.
+This website (geohub.com) is a convenient place for me to post notes for reference and to occasionally share information with others (and whoever happens to trip across this website).
 Every so often I clear everything off this website and start over (saving some of the old stuff that might be useful to me some day).

 My background includes engineering support for nationally distributed Department of Defense (DoD) test and training activities.
 I have a Master of Engineering degree in Systems Engineering (2014) and a Bachelor of Science degree in Computer Science (2000).
 I worked for the Naval Air Systems Command (NAVAIR) from 2002 to 2005 as a Computer Scientist (federal employee).
 NAVAIR gave me unique opportunities to learn about military range operations and contribute to nationally distributed military training operations.
 Leaving NAVAIR in 2005 was a decision to pursue new engineering opportunities.
 Since leaving NAVAIR, I have worked for four different defense contractors providing engineering support to the DoD, including Cubic, BAE Systems, Wyle Laboratories, and KBR.
 During my time with Cubic (2005 to 2007), I learned more about contracting, business development, government organization, and engineering team building.
 Leaving Cubic in 2007 was a decision to remain active on direct engineering tasks rather than the increasing supervisor and business development duties I was being tasked with at the time.
 I started working for BAE Systems in 2007 supporting Office of the Secretary of Defense (OSD) Test Resource Management Center (TRMC) contracts related to distributed software development and network infrastructure support.
 The Test & Evaluation (T&E) projects that I supported for BAE Systems involved a lot of the same technologies and people that I had worked for while supporting joint training events for NAVAIR.
 I started working for Wyle Laboratories in 2013, continuing to support TRMC projects when BAE Systems no longer had a contract vehicle related to these projects.
 In 2016 KBR purchased Wyle Laboratories and I became a KBR employee.
 While working for BAE Systems, Wyle Laboratories, and KBR, the primary contract vehicles I have supported have been through OSD’s TRMC, with tasking assigned to various projects throughout the DoD by TRMC.